 Many backyard breeders advertise Belgian Malinois for sale since they are a popular choice for a personal protection dog.
 Purchasing your pup from one of these breeders might be cheaper, but buyer beware!

 These pups come without papers proving lineage, the health of the parents, or health screening for the puppy itself.
 Dogs with poor breeding are subject to many significant health issues.
-These dogs may be less expensive, but purchasing a personal protection dog from a backyard breeder is never recommended.
+These dogs may be less expensive, but purchasing a Belgian Malinois for protection from a backyard breeder is never recommended.

 Getting a Belgian Malinois from a reliable breeder will set you back just over $1,000.
-That price does not include breeding rights or a dog that is ready to act as a personal protection dog.
+That price does not include breeding rights or a dog that is ready to act as a protection Malinois.

 Reputable breeders will ensure your dog is free of common health issues related to inbreeding and will give you the paperwork to prove it.